TJHeuvel/tjheuvel.net/_drafts/what-every-gameprogrammer-should-know-about-vectors.markdown

 Since moving only right would make for a pretty crabby game, lets see if we can free our protagonist and make him move in multiple directions.
 We're aiming for a classic 2D top down experience like GTA2.

-We will use sin and cos to create a vector pointing in the direction we are facing in using the `rotation` variable.
+We will use sin and cos to create a happy little vector pointing in the direction we are facing in using the `rotation` variable.
 This is the rotation in radians, which go from 0 to pi * 2.

 {% highlight C# %}
 float rotation;